 A TSO can be retrieved from the database.
-Five parameters must be given: the name of the DBO, the data fields, the start time, the end time, and the interval type (open, closed, semi-open, see [Wintoft, 2000a]).
+Five parameters must be given: the name of the DBO, the data fields, the start time, the end time, and the interval type (open, closed, semi-open, see [8]).
+The parameters are summarised in Table 2.3.